What

 Keep Separation : The separation is kept as much as possible untouched.
 The black generation is left as it is and therefore the visual impression is the same.
 This works well using similar printers with matching ink types.

-Visual Match : The colours are separated using the earlier mentioned Visual Match rendering intent.
+Visual Match : The colors are separated using the earlier mentioned Visual Match rendering intent.
 This will use a different black generation and is suitable when the ink sets or types are not compatible.

 After linking the profile to the printer to simulate the re-calibration method can be used to improve the matching and driving the deviations down.
 But higher tolerances should be allowed depending on much the media, process and printer is similar to the original combination.